 - Acceptance Rate – 75%

-Established in 1964, the University of Guelph is a public research university in Ontario, known for its exceptional programs in the arts and sciences.
-It has a population of over 29,500 students attending their Guelph, Toronto and Ridgetown campuses.
-U of G’s first priority is life-improving research.
-Their academic community is always in active pursuit of solutions and knowledge towards sustainable living and the protection and rehabilitation of the eco-system.
-Some of its academic breakthroughs include scientifically proving the presence of water on Mars and the Barcode of Life project, a tool for species identification.
+Founded in 1964, the University of Guelph, known for its excellent arts and science programs, is a public research university in Ontario.
+It has a population of more than 29,500 students who visit their campuses in Guelph, Toronto and Ridgetown.
+Life-improving science is U of G’s first priority.
+Their academic group is still constantly pursuing strategies and expertise for sustainable living and the eco-safety system’s and recovery.
+Some of its academic breakthroughs include scientific proofing of the existence of water on Mars and the project Barcode of Life, a method for identifying animals.